zeeguu-ecosystem/Zeeguu-Exercises/README.md

 At first clone the repository from
 <https://github.com/martinavagyan/zeeguu-exercises.git>
 Note: you need to have python 3.6.1 installed in your machine.
-In order to run the code on the local machine, we need to install the following dependencies: Python Virtual environment, *Flask*, *Gunicorn*, *Requests*.

 The following tutorial shows how to install *virtualenv* and *Flask*:
 <http://flask.pocoo.org/docs/0.12/installation/>

-Note: to install virtual enviroment in windows simply type:
+Note: to install virtual enviroment in windows type:

+    pip install virtualenv

-    virtualenv < name of the folder>
+To install the virtual enviroment for the project, navigate to the folder and type: virtualenv < name of the folder>

 After installing virtual environment in the project folder, activate it
 using: